Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 They were replaced with three more azaleas, which also died.
 Those were replaced again with another shrub that seemed not to be suffering as much as those azaleas.
-All of the azaleas were the Encore brand that can take more sun, but that's six dead azaleas, plus landscaper charges for removal and installation three times: a lot of money and beauty wasted due to the intense heat coming off those rocks.
+All of the azaleas were the Encore brand that can take more sun, but that's six dead azaleas, plus they paid a landscaper for removal of the dead plants, as well as delivery and installation three times: a lot of money and beauty wasted due to the intense heat coming off those rocks.

-DO NOT use wood chips or bark chips/nuggets of any kind near the foundation of your home.
-To do so is to invite termites.
+Wood chips or bark chips/nuggets of any kind near the foundation of your home invites termites.

 — Maria, Master Gardener

 Shallow Roots vs. Rocks